prabsy96/prabsy96.github.io/_pages/about.md

 My Background and History
 ------
 My early schooling took place in India, Germany, and the U.S.A.
 I received my B.Tech. in Electrical and Electronics Engineering from SRM Institute of Science and Technology, followed by my M.S. in Electrical and Computer Engineering from Carnegie Mellon University.
-In addition, I spend a semester at Saxion University, the Netherlands, as an exchange student during my undergraduate program.
+In addition, I spent a semester at Saxion University, the Netherlands, as an exchange student during my undergraduate program.